HipsterBrown/hipsterbrown.com/posts/musings/2021-09-03-Components-for-Everyone.md

 There is active development in this space with the advent of tools like [Astro](https://astro.build/) and [Slinkity](https://slinkity.dev/) that aim to take a framework-agnostic approach to introduce components into modern, HTML-first static sites.
 Astro does a great job [comparing itself to existing tools](https://docs.astro.build/comparing-astro-vs-other-tools) and Slinkity is building on the shoulders of the awesome [Eleventy](https://www.11ty.dev/) ecosystem (slight bias given this site is currently built with Eleventy).

 Previously, it seemed like NodeJS devs didn't invest in a server-side component framework because existing client-side libraries could be worked into the SSR pipeline; why reinvent the wheel?
-There is less of a context switch in terms of syntax when compared to the workflows of other web languages, so the friction lies in the [uncanny vallye](https://crystallize.com/blog/frontend-performance-react-ssr-and-the-uncanny-valley) of managing a client-side component system in a traditional server application.
+There is less of a context switch in terms of syntax when compared to the workflows of other web languages, so the friction lies in the [uncanny valley](https://crystallize.com/blog/frontend-performance-react-ssr-and-the-uncanny-valley) of managing a client-side component system in a traditional server application.

 Who knows where the future is headed in this use case?
-Could we see some type of [mustache.js](https://github.com/janl/mustache.js/) extension or [Handlebars](https://handlebarsjs.com/) helper for rendering a JavaScript class in a template?
+Could there be some type of [mustache.js](https://github.com/janl/mustache.js/) extension or [Handlebars](https://handlebarsjs.com/) helper for rendering a JavaScript class in a template?
 That could be pretty neat!

 ## Summary

-_Something about the state of the world across server application frameworks and where we can continue to push forward._
+This is not a post to bash or denigrate client-side component frameworks; I love developing front end applications with JavaScript and will continue to do so.
+But choosing to build with that stack comes with additional complexity that not every team is ready to handle, so there should be useful alternatives for server-rendered ecosystems and take advantage of that environment.
+I hope we see more tools like [Storybook Server](https://www.npmjs.com/package/@storybook/server) being used to develop those server components in isolation and generate documentation for easier discoverability.

+If I missed something, like an example implementation or assumed detail, please reach out on [Twitter](https://twitter.com/hipsterbronw) to help me correct it here.

 \* I purposely left out more complete frameworks like Ember and Angular since they focus on shipping full client-side applications out of the box.